Yacht Buying Process

-If you consider buying a boat, the yacht buying guide North Star Marine Brokers put together will largely cover your needs while taking you through the necessary steps of a yacht purchase.
-The guide is firstly intended for people looking to buy or sell a yacht through a yacht broker, but it can serve as a general guide for people not looking to involve brokers in the buying/selling process, although we thoroughly advise against it.
+The yacht buying process guide North Star Marine Brokers put together will take you through the necessary steps of a yacht purchase.
+The guide is firstly intended for people looking to buy or sell a yacht through a professional yacht broker, but it can serve as a general guide for people not looking to involve brokers in the buying/selling process, although we strongly advise against such a decision.

 A broker is mandated by the owner (or the lease-holder of a Lease Option agreement) to sell the boat.
 He arranges sales advertisements, on-board visits, draw up sales documents, and manage paperwork for change of ownership.